The Sound of Silence

 Analysis of Literary Devices Used in The Sound of Silence

-- Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /n/ in “And the sign flashed its warning in the words that it was forming”.
+- Consonance: The repetition of consonant sounds within words adds texture and reinforces certain ideas.
+Consider the repetition of the “n” sound in “And the sign flashed its warning in the words that it was forming.”

 Analysis of Poetic Devices Used in The Sound of Silence